openintegrationhub/openintegrationhub/docs/ServiceCollaborationOverview.md

 Figure: _executeWebhookFlowGet_

-### Healtcheck Request

-Tbd

 ## Request Resources

-Once a user logs in into IAM she receives an ephemeral token which can be used for requesting oih resources.
-When a user requests a certain resource (e.g. all user related flows) the target service introspects the users' token at IAM.
-This is done using IAM utils (middleware).
-The service then receives several user information related to this token.
-These information can be e.g. username, tenant, role and the permissions the user has.
-If the user has the permission to request the certain resource the service responds with the requested information (Figur _requestResourceSuccess_).
+The following example shows how a user can request a resource using IAM.
+The graphic below shows how this example would look like if a user request a resource from the flow repository.

+1. User logs in into IAM.
+2. IAM responds with an ephemeral token.
+3. User uses the ephemeral token to request a cetrain resource (e.g. a specific flow by id).
+4. Flow repository introspects the ephemeral token at IAM (services accounts receive a permanent token when they first register) using IAM utils (middleware).
+5. IAM responds with user information such as username, tenant, tenant specific role and user permissions related to this token.
+6. Flow Repsitory checks if the user has the user has the permission to request the resource.
+7. Flow repository responds with the requested information.

+Illustration of this process:  (Figur _requestResourceSuccess_).

 ![requestResourceSuccess](assets/requestResourceSuccess.png)